 My rating: 4 of 5 stars

 Elsewhere I have described Tom Jones as being rather Dickensian, but this is a bit unfair to Henry Fielding as he preceded Charles Dickens by a full century.
 It would be more appropriate to describe Dickens’ writings as Fieldingesque.
 Dickens was certainly influenced by Fielding, claiming to have read Tom Jones as a child.
-Dickens’ own alter-ego read Tom Jones in the novel David Copperfield and Oliver Twist is particularly reminiscent of Tom Jones.
+Dickens’ own alter-ego, David Copperfield, reads Tom Jones in Dickens’ novel and Oliver Twist is particularly reminiscent of Tom Jones.
 Perhaps the greatest proof of Dickens’ admiration for Fielding though, is that Dickens named one of his children Henry Fielding Dickens.

 It is not surprising then that I enjoyed Tom Jones, as I am a fan of Dickens.